paulkienitz/Mandelguts/README.md

 The exe here is windows-32.
 The UI is operated by keyboard or by a right-click menu, which shows the keystrokes.

+I redid some of the code in Java just to compare speed...
+I'm not sure the Java version was ever working correctly.
+In general this was never meant to be a slick polished public release — just some rough-and-ready code for personal experimentation.

 No license, use it as you wish.